Spatial dispersion: Origin: nonlocal response

-The origin of spatial dispersion is nonlocal response, where response to a force field appears at many locations, and can appear even in locations where the force is zero.
+The origin of spatial dispersion can be modelled as a nonlocal response, where response to a force field appears at many locations, and can appear even in locations where the force is zero.
 This usually arises due to a spreading of effects by the hidden microscopic degrees of freedom.

 As an example, consider the current $J(x,t)$ that is driven in response to an electric field $E(x,t)$, which is varying in space (x) and time (t).
 Simplified laws such as Ohm's law would say that these are directly proportional to each other, $J = \sigma E$, but this breaks down if the system has memory (temporal dispersion) or spreading (spatial dispersion).
 The most general linear response is given by:

 where $\sigma(x, x', t, t')dx'\,dt'$ is the nonlocal conductivity function.

 If the system is invariant in time (time translation symmetry) and invariant in space (space translation symmetry), then we can simplify because $\sigma(x, x', t, t') = \sigma_{\rm sym}(x-x', t-t')$ for some convolution kernel $\sigma_{\rm sym}$.
 We can also consider plane wave solutions for $E$ and $J$ like so:

 which yields a remarkably simple relationship between the two plane waves' complex amplitudes:

 where the function $\tilde\sigma(k,\omega)$ is given by a Fourier transform of the space-time response function: